What Is Rhodium Used For

 Rhodium in Catalytic Converters: A Cornerstone Application

 Specifically, rhodium facilitates the oxidation of carbon monoxide (CO) and unburnt hydrocarbons (HC) into carbon dioxide (CO2) and water (H2O).
-It also catalyzes the reduction of nitrogen oxides (NOx) into nitrogen (N2) and oxygen (O2).
+Which means it also catalyzes the reduction of nitrogen oxides (NOx) into nitrogen (N2) and oxygen (O2).
 This three-way catalytic conversion dramatically lowers harmful pollutants released into the atmosphere, contributing significantly to cleaner air.
 The efficiency and longevity of rhodium as a catalyst are critical to the effectiveness of catalytic converters, making it an indispensable component in modern automobiles.

 The precise mechanism involves the adsorption of the reactant molecules onto the rhodium surface, followed by a series of chemical reactions that transform them into less harmful products.
 The rhodium surface acts as a facilitator, lowering the activation energy required for these reactions to occur, thus speeding up the conversion process.
 The precise ratios of platinum, palladium, and rhodium in the catalyst are carefully optimized to maximize efficiency for a given engine type and emission standards.